 Van Fleet State Trail

 Van Fleet State Trail is a 29-mile bike trail into the Green Swamp west of Orlando — the most rural bicycle trail in the state.
 Because it’s a former railroad line, the path is straight and flat.
 You won’t see many people.
 You will see cattle ranches, lush forests and wetlands, wild flowers, birds and butterflies.
 The middle stretch goes through the heart of the Green Swamp Conservation Area and offers the best wildlife viewing.

 East Central Regional Rail Trail

-With almost 50 miles of smooth, 12-foot wide paved trail, the East Central Regional Rail Trail has something for every kind of rider.
+With 52 miles of smooth, 12-foot wide paved trail, the East Central Regional Rail Trail has something for every kind of rider.
 It has sections for performance riders who want to keep a fast pace and encounter few intersections.
 It has sections for folks who want to see the scenery and make a few stops.
-There’s one gap — a 3-mile section being completed.
-When it’s done, there will be 52 miles in three legs (shaped like a Y.) The ultimate goal is the Coast to Coast Trail, which will connect this trail with others and conclude along the Gulf on the Pinellas Trail.
-Amazingly, it’s three-quarters built.
+There are three legs (shaped like a Y.) The ultimate goal is the Coast to Coast Trail, which will connect this trail with others and conclude along the Gulf on the Pinellas Trail.
+Amazingly, this dream trail is already three-quarters built.